 The Verity software was not used during EMC tests because the hardware is only fully exercised while people are voting and casting their ballots.
-To fully exercise all the features of each Verity model, test software is run during EMC tests to exercise the model's particular hardware features.
+To exercise some of the features of each new Verity hardware device, test software was run during EMC tests to exercise the model's particular hardware features.

-During EMC testing, the hardware is exercised via test software as follows:
+During EMC testing, the hardware was exercised via test software as follows: